 Revisions came to these endorsements twice more in the following twelve years.
 First, in 2004, ISO revised the endorsements to provide coverage to an additional insured only when the policyholder causes liability in whole or in part.
 This removed the “arising out of” language from the endorsement, which conceivably would provide coverage to an additional insured for its own acts or omissions with regard to the policyholder’s “ongoing operations.”

 In 2013, ISO revised the endorsements again to say that, if additional insured coverage is required by a contract, the coverage will not exceed the contract requirements.
 This revision served the purpose of limiting the scope of coverage.
 The 2013 revision also dictated that additional insured coverage is only provided to the extent permitted by law.
 This is because several states have created laws that prohibit contracting parties to use additional insured provisions as a work-around of anti-indemnification statutes.
 These statutes state that additional insureds cannot receive more coverage than they would be allowed to receive by indemnification.

-Presently, the two additional insured endorsements—CG 2010 and CG 2037—work hand-in-hand to protect an additional insured for any liability arising from a policyholder’s act or omission during ongoing or completed work.
-If you would like to know more about additional insured endorsements or have questions about your current policy, we can help.
-Here at [Orr & Associates] we can review your policy and make sure that you have the best coverage with the best protection.
-Our business is insuring your piece of mind.
+Presently, these two additional insured endorsements—CG 2010 and CG 2037—work hand-in-hand to protect an additional insured for any liability arising from a policyholder’s act or omission during ongoing or completed work.